Skip to content

 Review by Ms. Yingling Reads:

 “Barn Whimbril has moved to Florida with his mother after the death of his father in the military so that they can be near her sister.
 He is very interested in sharks and has read extensively on the topic.
 He also gets alerts on his phone when there are shark attacks.
 Unfortunately, there is an attack in a nearby canal that results in the death of a teenager.
 Barn and his friends Finn and Margaret start to investigate why sharks might be attracted to that particular stretch of the canal and befriend a resident, Grandpa Lemon, who lives nearby.
 The neighbors in the area are in favor of using dynamite or possibly electric shock to take care of the sharks, even if it is illegal, so Barn wants to make sure that the sharks are not harmed.
 He has an ally in Jessup Sabine, a scientist who is looking into the matter as well.
 Sabine is impressed with Barn’s hypotheses, and the two do some investigating.
-Barn’s biggest breakthrough is finding out that a local restaurant has employees that dump food scraps into the canal for fun, and the fact that there are solar panels nearby also attracts the sharks.
+Barn’s biggest breakthrough is finding out that a local restaurant has employees who dump food scraps into the canal for fun, and the fact that there are solar panels nearby also attracts the sharks.
 Will Barn be able to prove that this is the reason that sharks are entering the canal before another tragedy befalls the area?” [middle grade, ages 8 and up]

 Sharks Mistake Swimmers and Surfers for Seals